-- The average age of graduation from general upper secondary programmes varies from 17 to 21 years across OECD countries and is 19 years in Hungary.
+- The average age of graduation from general upper secondary programmes varies from 17 to 21 years across OECD countries and is 17 years in Ireland.
 Differences in the average age of graduation from vocational upper secondary education are much larger and vary from 16 to 34 years across the OECD.
 These differences largely depend on whether vocational upper secondary students usually enrol in these programmes towards the end of their compulsory education or in mid-career.
-In Hungary, the average age of graduation from vocational upper secondary education is 23 years, which is slightly above the OECD average at 22 years (Figure 2). - In almost all OECD countries, women make up the majority of those graduating from general upper secondary education.
-In Hungary, the share is 52% (OECD average 55%).
-In contrast, men are overrepresented among graduates of vocational upper secondary programmes in most OECD countries, as is the case in Hungary where they make up 69% of all vocational upper secondary graduates, above the OECD average (55%). - In Hungary, 50% of 18-24 year-olds are still in full- or part-time education or training at either upper secondary or tertiary level (below the OECD average of 54%).
-A subset of these students (4% of 18-24 year-olds) combine their education or training with some form of employment in Hungary, compared to 17% on average across the OECD. - One significant difference across countries' education systems is on whether or not vocational upper secondary programmes provide access to tertiary education.
+In Ireland, the average age of graduation from vocational upper secondary education is 29 years, which is above the OECD average at 22 years (Figure 2). - In almost all OECD countries, women make up the majority of those graduating from general upper secondary education.
+In Ireland, the share is 51% (OECD average 55%).
+In contrast, men are overrepresented among graduates of vocational upper secondary programmes in most OECD countries, but not in Ireland where they make up 36% of all vocational upper secondary graduates, below the OECD average (55%). - In Ireland, 63% of 18-24 year-olds are still in full- or part-time education or training at either upper secondary or tertiary level (significantly above the OECD average of 54%).
+A subset of these students (23% of 18-24 year-olds) combine their education or training with some form of employment in Ireland, compared to 17% on average across the OECD. - One significant difference across countries' education systems is on whether or not vocational upper secondary programmes provide access to tertiary education.
 In 12 OECD countries and other participants, all vocational upper secondary graduates have direct access to tertiary education.
-In Hungary, graduates from Technicums not only have direct access to further education, but also easier access to a particular sector than graduates from general education.
-After 3 years of vocational training, it is also possible to prepare for the upper secondary school-leaving examination with state support, which provides access to tertiary education. - As is the case in all OECD countries, a majority of students enrolled at tertiary level in Hungary are bachelor's students (65%).
-However, the next commonest enrolment level varies from country to country.
-In Hungary, master's students make up the second largest group of tertiary students at 28%.
-This is also the case in 25 other OECD countries, while in the remaining 14 countries with available data, short-cycle tertiary students form the second largest group. - At 24%, business, administration and law was the most popular field of study among new entrants into tertiary education in Hungary, which is the case in most OECD countries.
+In contrast, in Ireland vocational upper secondary graduates do not have direct access to tertiary education. - As is the case in all OECD countries, a majority of students enrolled at tertiary level in Ireland are bachelor's students (71%).
+However, the next commonest enrollment level varies from country to country.
+In Ireland, master's students make up the second largest group of tertiary students at 16%.
+This is also the case in 25 other OECD countries, while in the remaining 14 countries with available data, short-cycle tertiary students form the second largest group. - At 24%, business, administration and law was the most popular field of study among new entrants into tertiary education in Ireland, which is the case in most OECD countries.
 Despite the growing need for digital skills and the good employment prospects of students with degrees in information and communication technologies (ICT), only a small fraction of entrants into tertiary education choose this field.
-In Hungary, 96% of 25-64 year-olds with a tertiary ICT qualification are employed, but ICT students make up 9% of new entrants into tertiary education.
+In Ireland, 89% of 25-64 year-olds with a tertiary ICT qualification are employed, but ICT students make up 7% of new entrants into tertiary education.
 However, this is above the OECD average of 6%.